BeierLuo/beierluo.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
 I am a first year graduate student from Southern University of Science and Technology (SUSTech), under the supervision of [Prof. Hongxin Wei](https://hongxin001.github.io/).
 I also received my Bachelor’s degree in Statistics from SUSTech.

 Research Interests
 ======
+My research interests lie at the reliable large language models (LLMs).

 - Reliable Machine Learning: confidence calibration, conformal prediction
-- Large Language Models: speculative decoding
+- Large Language Models: reinforcement learning

+I’m always excited to explore new research directions and am open to collaborating with excenllent researchers.
+If you are interested in my research or simply want to chat, don’t hesitate to get in touch!

 Working Papers
 ======